cwaldbieser/txcas/docs/authentication.rst

 *********************************************
 Typical Models For Trust-Based Authentication
 *********************************************
-Due to the fact that trsut-based authentication can be configure to occur in either authentication phase, the user experience can vary.
+Due to the fact that trust-based authentication can be configure to occur in either authentication phase, the user experience can vary.

 In the **Trust-Only** model, trust based authentication is the only option.